-Gym Accident Injury Attorney in California
+Gym Accident Injury Lawsuit in California

-Further, gym members might also be able to file a defective product lawsuit against an equipment manufacturer if their injuries were the caused by faulty equipment.
+Further, gym members might also be able to file a defective product lawsuit against an equipment manufacturer if their injuries were caused by faulty equipment.

 Many gym injuries result in a significant financial burden due to the medical expenses for treatment and lost wages from work.
 If you or a family member suffered an injury at a California gym, then a lawsuit for negligence could be your next step.